DZGoldman/Learn_State_Channels_Course/course_notes.md

 # A Developer's Guide to State Channels: Rough Syllabus / Notes

 ### Goals
-- The objective of this course is to give developers an understanding of layer 2 state channel principles and to give them tools to start building state channel applications.
-By the end of the course, students will have a wide and deep understanding of state channel architecture, and should have the tools to build state channel applications from the bottom up; in short, the course takes a "the best way to learn about something is to try to build it!" approach to state channels.
+- The objective of this course is to give developers an understanding of layer 2 state channel principles and to give them tools to start building their own state channel applications.
+By the end of the course, students will have a wide and deep understanding of state channel architecture, and should have the tools to build state channel applications from the bottom up; in short, the course takes a "the best way to learn about something is to try to build it!" approach to learning about state channels.

 - Students will also come away with knowledge of technological principles and key terminology in the current ecosystem of Ethereum research and development (both layer 1 and layer 2).